Program

 Arriving at the first location, the Fisheries and Marine Institute of Memorial University in St. John’s, Newfoundland, Canada, the first weeks of the program are devoted to ensuring the scholars are settled, connected, and confident in their new home.
 Activities include social events, expectation-setting, health and safety training, campus tours and orientation activities.

-All Core Oceanography courses are delivered by the Fisheries and Marine Institute of Memorial University in St. John’s, Newfoundland with field excursions to their numerous observing facilities.
+All core oceanography content and research in the field are delivered by the Fisheries and Marine Institute of Memorial University in St. John’s, Newfoundland with field excursions to their observing facilities and ship time on various research vessels within their fleet.
+This content is delivered through a “boot-camp” style instruction and is intensive between October and December.

 • Applied Oceanography

-This course examines the application of technology in oceanographic activities like scientific exploration, hydrography, and ocean observation.
-Students gain a basic understanding of both physical oceanography and nautical science.
+This content examines the application of technology in oceanographic activities like scientific exploration, hydrography, and ocean observation.
+Scholars gain a basic understanding of both physical oceanography and nautical science.
 Marine acoustic, geophysical and operational technologies are also addressed.
 Continual emphasis is placed on safety and responsibility in marine environments.

 • Field Course in Ocean Mapping

-This course represents a comprehensive, multidisciplinary ocean mapping field project.
-The nature and context of this course provides the scholars with an immersive experience through the practical application of all the theoretical components and practical skillsets within a real-world context.
+The nature and context of this content provides the scholars with an immersive experience through the practical application of all the theoretical components and practical skillsets within a real-world context.
 Scholars demonstrate, evaluate and assess the complete plan-to-chart workflow through surveying planning, mobilization and sensor integration, field deployment, data acquisition, data processing, data analysis, data management and product dissemination.

 • Training at Sea